bryangraham/econometrics/_pages/01_about.md

 ---
 ![Image of Bryan S. Graham in 2019]({{ site.url }}{{ site.baseurl}}/downloads/photo_BSG_2019.jpg){:style="float: right;margin-right: 10px;margin-left: 10px;margin-top: 10px;margin-bottom: 10px;"}I am a Professor of [Economics](https://www.econ.berkeley.edu/) at the University of California - Berkeley.
 I began my career at Cal in 2005 and, after spending two years at the Economics Department of [New York University](http://econ.as.nyu.edu/page/home), returned in the Fall of 2011.
 I have also spent time as a visiting professor at [Zamorano University](https://www.zamorano.edu/), [Harvard University](https://economics.harvard.edu/) and the [Centro de Estudios Monetarios y Financieros (CEMFI)](https://www.cemfi.es/).

 I am an econometrician with research interests in network formation, the identification of peer group effects, panel data and missing data problems (including those related to causal inference).
 My research has appeared in a variety of journals, including _Econometrica_ and the _Review of Economic Studies_.
 A survey of my work on "Network Data" appears in the most recent volume of the [_Handbook of Econometrics_](https://www.sciencedirect.com/handbook/handbook-of-econometrics/vol/7/part/PA).
 I recently published a book with Aureo de Paula on [The Econometric Analysis of Network Data](https://smile.amazon.com/Econometric-Analysis-Network-Data/dp/0128117710/ref=sr_1_1?dchild=1&keywords=The+Econometric+Analysis+of+Network+Data&qid=1594332006&sr=8-1).
-I was a co-editor at the [_Review of Economics and Statistics_](http://www.mitpressjournals.org/loi/rest) from 2014 to 2020.
+I was a co-editor at the [_Review of Economics and Statistics_](http://www.mitpressjournals.org/loi/rest) from 2014 to 2020; I am currently a co-editor at _Econometric Theory_.

 At Berkeley I teach econometrics at both the undergraduate and graduate levels.
 I completed my Ph.D. at Harvard University under the supervision of Gary Chamberlain.
 Prior to Harvard I studied at Oxford University as a Rhodes Scholar, the Australian National University as a Fulbright Scholar and Tufts University.

+I am an elected fellow of the _Econometric Society (ES)_ as well as the _International Associated of Applied Econometrics (IAAE)_.

 A full CV in pdf format is available [here]({{ site.url }}{{ site.baseurl}}/downloads/cv_BSG.pdf).
 A high resolution photograph of myself can be found [here]({{ site.url }}{{ site.baseurl}}/downloads/photo_BSG_2019_HighRes1.jpg) and [here]({{ site.url }}{{ site.baseurl}}/downloads/photo_BSG_2019_HighRes2.jpg).